 “This could even have an implication in the kitchen.
 Imagine a drop of contaminated liquid, like water used to wash chicken, hitting a surface at the right speed and splashing - with tiny droplets potentially carrying some of that material away and transmitting food poisoning agents onto your meal.”

 Alfonso is an Associate Professor here in the Department, where he established Fluid Dynamics Laboratory.
-Find out more about his research.
+Find out more about Alfonso's research.